apo11o-M/MCAerial_Mod/src/README.md

 `rotationRoll` - Minecraft does not have rotationRoll integrated into the game, so if one wants to create roll effect, you would have to done it by yourself.
 Most of the time we use `rotationRoll` for rotating the model and the player's camera.

 Rotating the player's model can be done using `RenderPlayerEvent` (see more in [RenderPlayer](https://github.com/apo11o-M/MCAerial_Mod/tree/master/src#renderplayer) ).
-As for rotating the player's camera, it can be done using the `CameraSetup` event which allows the mod to alter the angle of the player's camera in the yaw, pitch, and roll direction.
+As for rotating the player's camera, it can be done using the `CameraSetup` event which allows the mod to alter the angle of the player's camera in the yaw, pitch, andÂ roll direction.

 `ignoreFrustumCheck` - Since minecraft only render entities whom bounding box are in the player's view, for those whose model significantly exceeds the bounding box, we can set `ignoreFrustumCheck = true` in the constructor so that minecraft will always render the entity's model.

 ## EventHandlers
 Minecraft Forge provides event buses that are extremely useful for modders.
 The general concept is that you create "event handling" methods that subscribe a particular event, and being fired every time that event happens.